 The KAFM Board of Directors meets the second Thursday of every month.
 Board meetings are open to the public, and we encourage listeners and community members to attend.
-The next meeting of the KAFM Board of Directors has been re-scheduled for May 23, 2013 at 6 pm.
+The next meeting of the KAFM Board of Directors will be November 14, 2013 at 5:30 pm.

 Our Board Members